-The Supreme Court will hear the Cartier appeal on Tuesday.
+The Supreme Court heard the Cartier appeal on Tuesday, 30 January.

 The Supreme Court of England and Wales occupies a building in Parliament Square, London.
 It takes its place in a quadrangle together with the Houses of Parliament, the Treasury and Westminster Abbey.
 The Court’s proximity to the centre of Government and Church is deliberate.
 The Court is a separate and essential element in the legislative structure of the State.
 Separation and independence are fundamental when the UK’s highest Court is required to grapple with issues that are directly relevant to Government policy.

-On Tuesday, 30 January, the Supreme Court will hear an appeal in the Cartier case.
+On Tuesday, 30 January, the Supreme Court heard an appeal in the Cartier case.
 This case concerns the actions that broadband Internet Service Providers (“ISPs”) can take to prevent unlawful activity online.

 The Government’s policy on the Internet and the enhanced and proactive role that Internet operators can play was the focus of the Prime Minister’s speech in Davos last week.
 Theresa May spoke forcefully about the transformational and positive effects of the Internet.
 She also highlighted once again how the Internet can be used to enable unlawful activity on a scale that dwarfs that perpetrated in the offline world.
 She urged technology companies and their investors to “play their part and do more” to deal with “harmful and illegal online activity”.